 Donated by Union Pacific Railroad in December 1961, locomotive number 4014 was the most famous locomotive in RailGiants Train Museum’s impressive display of locomotives during its 52 years here.
 Union Pacific No. 4014 is a Big Boy class steam locomotive having a 4-8-8-4 wheel arrangement.
 They are the heaviest single expansion steam locomotive ever built, weighing about 1,200,000 pounds.
 Big Boy locomotives are hinged (or articulated) because of its great length.
 Its forward pony trucks and drive wheels swivel independently of the boiler and rear drivers when rounding curves.
-The Big Boy class was designed for heavy freight trains and was used between Ogden, Utah and Cheyenne, Wyoming.
-Big Boy No. 4014 was retired in 1959 after only 18 years of service.
-Number 4014 arrived at the Los Angeles County Fairgrounds in January 1962.
+The Big Boy class was designed for transporting heavy freight trains, without assistance from helper locomotives, primarily on the Wasatch Mountains between Ogden, Utah and Green River, Wyoming.
+In their later years of service, Big Boy’s service territory was extended east to Cheyenne.
+Big Boy No. 4014 was retired in 1959 after 18 years of service.
+Number 4014 arrived at the Los Angeles County Fairgrounds on January 8, 1962.

-In the summer of 2013, Union Pacific reacquired Big Boy number 4014 and plans to restore it for operation as part of its Heritage Locomotive fleet.
+In the summer of 2013, Union Pacific reacquired Big Boy number 4014 and plans to restore it as an operating steam locomotive as part of its Heritage Locomotive fleet.
 Big Boy No. 4014 departed RailGiants Train Museum on November 14, 2013, when it began its gradual journey across the fairgrounds parking lot.
 It departed the Los Angeles County Fairgrounds at 2:45am on January 26, 2014, and arrived at Union Pacific’s West Colton facility in Bloomington, California, at 1pm that afternoon.

 Though only 25 Big Boys were built, eight still exist today.
 The Big Boys are located at these locations: